sammy640/SMH-website/README.md

 ## About

-A simple website I designed for my band, SMH.
+A website I designed for my band, SMH.